 **Hint: If you would like to paint the outside of your cubby, you can save some extra money by purchasing a ‘natural’ finish cubby house.
-Be sure to add the appropriate colorbond roof colour to go with your theme!
+Be sure to add the appropriate Colorbond roof colour to go with your theme!
 P.s. a cubby house bought WITH the stained option actually creates the perfect base for painting.
-This means less coats!
+This means fewer coats!

 You can also then leave the decking and accessories in the stained for added appeal (photos later on in the article).
 Our stain is double dipped which means the inside of your cubby will also be stained!